Delineo-Disease-Modeling/Simulation/dmp/README.md

 # Disease Modeling Platform (DMP)

 ## Overview
 This project simulates the progression of individuals through various stages of a disease, based on transition probabilities, time intervals, and demographic information.
-The system models how people move through health states such as being infected, hospitalized, and recovered, accommodating a wide range of disease progression scenarios using customizable transition matrices and time intervals.
+The system models how people move through health states such as being infected, hospitalized, and recovered, accommodating a wide range of disease progression scenarios using customizable state machines.

 The simulation helps answer questions like:
 - How long does it take for a vaccinated person to recover compared to an unvaccinated person?